MemelyPepeartly/BasicShooter/README.md

 # BasicShooter
 A small shooter game in which the user can set how many enemies they would like to spawn.

-The player is given a minute to shoot down enemies, at the end of which, stats will be displayed
+The player is given a minute to shoot down enemies, at the end of which, stats will be displayed.

+The W, S, A, D keys are used to move the main square, and spacebar is used to shoot.

 ## Stats
 Stats displayed are total enemies destroyed, shots taken, shots missed, and overall accuracy